Architecture of Poland: Style revivals

 The territory of the former Polish state remained divided between Prussia (Germany), Russia, and the Austrian (Austro-Hungarian) Empire and developed unevenly.

 The architecture of Kraków and Galicia at that time was oriented towards the Viennese model.
 The experience of Vienna Ring Road was successfully applied in Kraków where Planty Park was created.
 Stylistically, it was an eclecticism dominated by Neo-Gothic (Collegium Novum of the Jagiellonian University) and Neo-Renaissance (Słowacki Theatre).
+Similar stylistics dominated also in Lviv (Lviv Opera, Lviv Polytechnic and the building of the Diet of Galicia and Lodomeria, now housing the University of Lviv), Warsaw (Warsaw Polytechnic, Zachęta National Gallery of Art, Bristol Hotel) and Łódź (Izrael Poznański Palace).

-Similar stylistics dominated other Polish lands.
-The most important examples are the Neo-Gothic churches of Józef Pius Dziekoński (Karol Scheibler's Chapel in Łódź, St. Florian's Cathedral in Warsaw, Białystok Cathedral, Radom Cathedral), Konstanty Wojciechowski (Częstochowa Cathedral), Jan Sas-Zubrzycki (St. Joseph's Church in Krakow) and Teodor Talowski (Church of Sts.
-Olha and Elizabeth in Lviv, Church of St. Mary in Ternopil) as well as Neo-Renaissance buildings of the Warsaw Polytechnic (1889-1901) and Bristol Hotel in the same city (1900, Władysław Marconi).
+In the church architecture, the most important was Neo-Gothic, promoted by architects like Józef Pius Dziekoński (Karol Scheibler's Chapel in Łódź, St. Florian's Cathedral in Warsaw, Białystok Cathedral, Radom Cathedral), Konstanty Wojciechowski (Częstochowa Cathedral), Jan Sas-Zubrzycki (St. Joseph's Church in Krakow) and Teodor Talowski (Church of Sts.
+Olha and Elizabeth in Lviv, Church of St. Mary in Ternopil).

+Apart from Polish architects, also some important German and Austrian architects were active in the partitioned Poland, e.g. Karl Friedrich Schinkel (St. Martin's Church in Krzeszowice, the Kórnik Castle, the Radziwiłł Palace in Antonin), Franz Schwechten (Imperial Castle in Poznań and the Lutheran Church in Łódź), Friedrich Hitzig (Kronenberg Palace in Warsaw, demolished in 1962), Theophil Hansen (House of military invalids in Lviv, now Ukraine), Heinrich von Ferstel (Lutheran Church in Bielsko Biała) and Fellner & Helmer (Goetz Palace in Brzesko, Hotel George and Noble Casino in Lviv, theaters in Bielsko-Biała, Cieszyn and Toruń).

-Karl Friedrich Schinkel designed in German Neo-Gothic stylistics St. Martin's Church in Krzeszowice and Kórnik Castle, while the Neo-Romanesque architecture is represented by the Imperial Castle in Poznań by Franz Schwechten.
-Other German architects were activ in at the time Prussian Silesia, e.g. Friedrich August Stüler (Royal Palace of Wrocław, St. Barbara's Church in Gliwice), Alexis Langer (St. Mary's Church in Katowice, St. Michael Archangel's Church in Wrocław) or Ludwig Schneider.
+Within the borders of the modern Poland are also important examples built in at the time Prussian Silesia and Prussian Pomerania, like the Chrobry Embankment (germ.
+Hakenterrasse) in Szczecin and the works of Karl Friedrich Schinkel (town hall in Kołobrzeg, Kamieniec Ząbkowicki Palace), Friedrich August Stüler (Royal Palace of Wrocław, St. Barbara's Church in Gliwice) and Alexis Langer (St. Mary's Church in Katowice, St. Michael Archangel's Church in Wrocław).

 In the era of capitalism, many factory owners' villas and palaces are built, as well as numerous workers' housing estates and industrial buildings.